-On September 19, 2005, the Company entered into a stock purchase agreement with BioCheck, Inc. ("BioCheck") and certain stockholders of BioCheck to purchase all of the common stock of BioCheck for \$6.0 million in cash.
+On September 19, 2005, the Company entered into a stock purchase agreement with BioCheck, Inc. ("BioCheck") and certain shareholders of BioCheck to purchase all of the common stock of BioCheck for \$6.0 million in cash.
 On December 6, 2005, the Company purchased 51% of the common stock of BioCheck from each of the shareholders of BioCheck on a pro rata basis, for \$3,060,000 in cash.
-The consolidated statements of operations for the three and six months ended June 30, 2006 include the results of operations of BioCheck and the consolidated balance sheets at December 31, 2005 and June 30, 2006 include the assets and liabilities of BioCheck.
+BioCheck's products include over 40 clinical diagnostic assays.
+The consolidated statements of operations for the three and nine months ended September 30, 2006 include the results of operations of BioCheck and the consolidated balance sheets at December 31, 2005 and September 30, 2006 include the assets and liabilities of BioCheck.

-The Company incurred net losses of \$1.3 million in the six months ended June 30, 2006 and \$3.1 million in 2005.
+The Company incurred net losses of \$1.9 million in the nine months ended September 30, 2006 and \$3.1 million in 2005.
 The Company began expensing stock options effective January 1, 2006 in accordance with the Statement of Financial Accounting Standards No. 123 (revised 2004), "Share-Based Payments" ("SFAS 123R").
-The Company is also seeking debt financing that may have related warrants.
-Non-cash financing charges resulting from such financing and the additional non-cash charges related to stock options may delay profitability.
+The Company extended the terms of existing debt during the third quarter of 2006 and obtained additional debt financings subsequent to September 30, 2006 that included the issuance of warrants.
+Non-cash financing charges resulting from such financings and the additional non-cash charges related to stock options may delay profitability.
 The Company's plan is to increase revenues to generate sufficient gross profit in excess of selling, general and administrative, and research and development expenses in order to achieve profitability.
 However, the Company cannot provide assurances that it will accomplish this task and there are many factors that may prevent the Company from reaching its goal of profitability.

-On a consolidated basis, the Company had cash and cash equivalents of \$461,000 at June 30, 2006 of which \$441,000 was held by BioCheck.
+On a consolidated basis, the Company had cash and cash equivalents of \$677,000 at September 30, 2006, of which \$656,000 was held by BioCheck.
 Since BioCheck has been and is expected to continue to be cash flow positive, management believes that its cash will be sufficient to sustain its operating activities.

-The OXIS parent company had cash and cash equivalents of \$20,000 at June 30, 2006.
+The OXIS parent company had cash and cash equivalents of \$21,000 at September 30, 2006.
 OXIS cannot access the cash held by its majority-held subsidiary, BioCheck, to pay for the corporate purposes of the OXIS parent company.
-The Company incurred negative operating cash flows of \$0.7 million during the six months ended June 30, 2006 and \$2.1 million during 2005.
+The Company incurred negative operating cash flows of \$0.5 million during the nine months ended September 30, 2006 and \$2.1 million during 2005.
+The OXIS parent company incurred negative operating cash flows of \$0.9 million during the nine months ended September 30, 2006.
 The current rate of cash usage raises substantial doubt about the OXIS parent Company's ability to continue as a going concern, absent any new sources of significant cash flows.
-In an effort to mitigate this near-term concern, the Company is seeking debt and equity financings to obtain sufficient funds to sustain operations, implement its marketing campaign and purchase the remaining 49% of BioCheck for approximately \$3.0 million.
-The Company plans to increase revenues by executing its marketing campaign and introducing new products.
-However, the Company cannot provide assurances that it will successfully obtain debt or equity financing, if any, sufficient to finance its goals or that the Company will increase product related revenues.
+In an effort to mitigate this near-term concern, the Company obtained debt financing in which it received proceeds of \$1,350,000 subsequent to September 30, 2006 and is seeking equity financings to obtain sufficient funds to sustain operations and purchase the remaining 49% of BioCheck for approximately \$3.0 million.
+From the aforementioned debt financing, \$635,000 was used to repay existing debt, accrued interest and related legal fees.
+The Company plans to increase revenues by introducing new products.
+However, the Company cannot provide assurances that it will successfully obtain equity financing, if any, sufficient to finance its goals or that the Company will increase product related revenues.
 The financial statements do not include any adjustments relating to the recoverability and classification of recorded assets, or the amounts and classification of liabilities that might be necessary in the event the Company cannot continue in existence.